deniz-oezdemir/Born2beRoot/README.md

 * `sudo adduser denizozd user42`
 * `sudo adduser denizozd sudo`

+> Using `sudo` (Superuser Do):
+>
+> Elevated Privileges: The sudo command allows a permitted user to execute a command with superuser privileges or as another user, as specified by the security policy.
+This enables users to perform administrative tasks that require elevated access.
+>
+>Security: By requiring users to authenticate before executing privileged commands, sudo enhances security.
+It helps prevent unauthorized access to critical system functions and ensures accountability for administrative actions.
+>
+>Example of sudo Operation:
+>
+>Suppose you want to update the package information on a Linux system using the apt package manager, a task that typically requires administrative privileges: `sudo apt update`.

 ## Installing and configuring Secure Shell (SSH)
 * `sudo apt update` - refresh repositories
 * `sudo apt install openssh-server` - ssh server installation